Overview

 Using optional parameters with the InAppBrowser function

-The InAppBrowser function is derived from the open-source mobile development framework known as Cordova.
-There are a variety of optional parameters that can be applied to the InAppBrowser function, detailed on its documentation homepage.
+The InAppBrowser function is derived from the open-source mobile development framework Cordova.
+A variety of optional parameters can be applied to the InAppBrowser function, detailed on its documentation homepage.
 These parameters vary somewhat between the iPad and Android-based devices.

 inappbrowser://open(https://www.cnn.com,presentationstyle=pagesheet,location=yes,lefttoright=yes,closebuttoncaption=Close,closebuttoncolor=#0095ff)

-If the URL is accompanied by its own parameters, enclose the URL and its parameters in double-quotes.
+If parameters accompany the URL, enclose the URL and its parameters in double quotes.
 For example:

 inappbrowser://open("https://www.cnn.com?param1=toto,tata,titi",presentationstyle=pagesheet,location=yes,lefttoright=yes,closebuttoncaption=Close,closebuttoncolor=#0095ff)